avinash-pottelu/CodeAlpha_DataAnalytics/README.md

 The dashboard provides a clear overview of sales performance, helping to identify top-performing products, regions, and sales trends over time.

+# Task 3: Web Scraping

+This task is part of the CodeAlpha Data Analytics Internship.

+## Objective
+To collect structured data from a website using web scraping techniques.

+## Website
+IMDB Top Movies

+## Data Collected
+- Movie Title
+- Movie URL

+## Tool Used
+- ParseHub (No-code web scraping tool)

+## Outcome
+The data was successfully extracted and exported as a CSV file for further analysis.